Supporting Caregivers: Weekly Phone Calls with Mom and Dad

 She gave each one of us the details she felt were important.
 She never seemed to mind.
 My brothers and I would email each other after the calls and compare notes.
-We figured out that Mom sometimes gave each of us different details, which is understandable because each conversation with one of us would originate from a different place — made perfect sense.
+We figured out that Mom sometimes gave each of us different details, which is understandable because each conversation with one of us would originate from a different place — it made perfect sense.

-Our followup emails between each other made sure we were all aware of the things that mattered with Dad and Mom.
+Our follow-up emails between each other made sure we were all aware of the things that mattered with Dad and Mom.
 It also helped us to plan for what else we could possibly do to help out from a distance or for our next trips home.
 Mom always said she was happy to hear from us.

 When Dad was still at home with her, she would always pass the phone to Dad so that we could talk to him.
 We knew he did not always understand the conversation but it seemed to help Mom and us.
-We knew as the Alzheimer's progressed that Dad would not know who was on the phone, but at least we could each start the conversation with “Hi Dad.
-It's Shell” (or Mike or Tim).
+We knew as the Alzheimer's progressed that Dad would not know who was on the phone, but at least we could each start the conversation with, "Hi Dad.
+It's [Shell or Mike or Tim]."

-Mom said Dad would ask when we were coming home after some of the calls when he was still able to engage partially.
+Mom said Dad would ask when we were coming home after some of the calls when he was still able to engage.
 That was both heartwarming on one hand and heartbreaking on the other.
 Heartwarming because Mom and Dad wanted to see us all but heartbreaking because, all of us living hours out of town, we knew we could not come.
 After a while, those calls were mainly for Mom.

 I was venting one day to a friend and colleague about my parent's situation, and the topic of calling came up.
 I described how I was struggling with the weekly calls.
 I was afraid to hear about the changes in Dad.
 My friend said she calls her mom every day to say hi.
 That got me thinking.
 Mom and I talk weekly - I call one week, Mom calls the next.
 We have done this for years.